Department of Psychiatry and Behavioral Sciences Internal Policies and Guidelines

-Effective January 1, 2014, the Department will allow eligible full-time faculty to be reimbursed for their out-of-pocket expenses for California clinical licensure (i.e., medical or psychology).
-Eligible physician faculty may also be reimbursed for their out-of-pocket California DEA fees, if required for their job.
+The Department will typically reimburse eligible full-time faculty for their out-of-pocket expenses related to California clinical licensure (i.e., medical or psychology).
+Eligible physician faculty may also be reimbursed for their out-of-pocket fees related to DEA registration and board certification (including both general boards and subspecialty boards), if required for their job.

 To be eligible for reimbursement for either California medical or psychology licensure and for California DEA fees, a few conditions must be met.
 The faculty member must have a full-time (1.0 FTE) appointment and be based at Stanford.
 The licensure or DEA cost must be an actual "out of pocket" expense, i.e., not be paid by another organization.
 If the faculty member has at least 0.1 FTE clinical effort, fees can be charged to the appropriate division clinical account ("PTA").
+Exception requests can be submitted to the DFA.
 For an exception to be considered, the faculty member must have a minimum of 0.5 FTE appointment and no clinical activity outside of their Stanford faculty role.

 Process for Prospective Departmental Review of Industry-Sponsored Clinical Trial Proposals